Iterator

-External iterators and the iterator pattern

-An external iterator may be thought of as a type of pointer that has two primary operations: referencing one particular element in the object collection (called element access), and modifying itself so it points to the next element (called element traversal).
-There must also be a way to create an iterator so it points to some first element as well as some way to determine when the iterator has exhausted all of the elements in the container.
-Depending on the language and intended use, iterators may also provide additional operations or exhibit different behaviors.
+Pattern

+An iterator provides access to an element of a collection (element access) and can change its internal state to provide access to the next element (element traversal).
+It also provides for creation and initialization to a first element and indicates whether all elements have been traversed.
+In some programming contexts, an iterator provides additional functionality.

-The primary purpose of an iterator is to allow a user to process every element of a container while isolating the user from the internal structure of the container.
-This allows the container to store elements in any manner it wishes while allowing the user to treat it as if it were a simple sequence or list.
-An iterator class is usually designed in tight coordination with the corresponding container class.
-Usually, the container provides the methods for creating iterators.
+An iterator allows a consumer to process each element of a collection while isolating the consumer from the internal structure of the collection.
+The collection can store elements in any manner while the consumer can access them as a sequence.

+In object-oriented programming, an iterator class is usually designed in tight coordination with the corresponding collection class.
+Usually, the collection provides the methods for creating iterators.

 A loop counter is sometimes also referred to as a loop iterator.
 A loop counter, however, only provides the traversal functionality and not the element access functionality.

-Generators
+Generator

-One way of implementing iterators is to use a restricted form of coroutine, known as a generator.
+One way of implementing an iterator is via a restricted form of coroutine, known as a generator.
 By contrast with a subroutine, a generator coroutine can yield values to its caller multiple times, instead of returning just once.
 Most iterators are naturally expressible as generators, but because generators preserve their local state between invocations, they're particularly well-suited for complicated, stateful iterators, such as tree traversers.
 There are subtle differences and distinctions in the use of the terms "generator" and "iterator", which vary between authors and languages.
 In Python, a generator is an iterator constructor: a function that returns an iterator.
 An example of a Python generator returning an iterator for the Fibonacci numbers using Python's yield statement follows: